 All up, alternative milks are a rapidly growing industry, especially with a growing focus on the effect that they have on the planet.
 Little swaps make big differences, so taste-testing all the milky wonders on offer is just one approach to sustainability!
 If you’re wanting to do a DIY and make your own almond milk, we’ve got you covered with a whole blog that you can find here.

 Got a quick tip for how to use your fave milk for the ultimate flavour?
 We’d love to hear all about it!
-Come join our P&P VIP group over on our Facebook community here and let us know!
+Tag us @podandparcel #podandparcel, and you could be featured on our socials and receive FREE coffee pods!

 Running low on coffee pods?